mtdukes/how-to/readme.md

 ```R
 gsub('[^ -~]', '', '日本人GALATIA')
 ```
 This [pattern](https://boyter.org/2014/02/explain-regex-matches-ascii-characters/), translates to "not any ASCII character".
 Useful when cleaning a malformed file.
+Can also use the `[^ -~]` in other contexts.

 ### Load a file with an annoying encoding
 ```R